Greengage-project/Documentation/docs/HOWTO Thematic co-explorations.md

  - [Citizen Science problem statement analysis](https://aitonline.sharepoint.com/:x:/r/sites/HEUGREENGAGE337/Shared%20Documents/WP4%20CO%20enabling%20infrastructure%20and%20interoperable/D4.1%20GREEN%20Engine%20and%20manuals/Academy/resources/Citizen%20Science%20ProblemStatementQuestionnaire.xlsx?d=w2a0a58548f2f41a8821b4ed300a86be2&csf=1&web=1&e=TLG1AL) – this resource allows to perform a minimal viability analysis to determine whether a problem that wants to be tackled is approachable through Citizen Science or not.

- - [Questionnaire to analysise suitability of the problem for co-production of CS experiment](https://aitonline.sharepoint.com/:x:/r/sites/HEUGREENGAGE337/Shared%20Documents/WP4%20CO%20enabling%20infrastructure%20and%20interoperable/D4.1%20GREEN%20Engine%20and%20manuals/Academy/resources/CoProductionCSProjectQuestionnaire.xlsx?d=wb8a26c5d29d74f079642f04f2c0373c5&csf=1&web=1&e=DJh4qV) - this second resource can help you dilucidate whether a collaborative process can be organized or not, to address a given problem, through a Citizen Science experiment.
+ - [Questionnaire to analyse suitability of the problem for co-production of CS experiment](https://aitonline.sharepoint.com/:x:/r/sites/HEUGREENGAGE337/Shared%20Documents/WP4%20CO%20enabling%20infrastructure%20and%20interoperable/D4.1%20GREEN%20Engine%20and%20manuals/Academy/resources/CoProductionCSProjectQuestionnaire.xlsx?d=wb8a26c5d29d74f079642f04f2c0373c5&csf=1&web=1&e=DJh4qV) - this second resource can help you figure out  whether a collaborative process can be organized or not, to address a given problem, through a Citizen Science experiment.

  - [Thematic Co-Exploration for GREENGAGE Observatory (GO) Specification Template](https://aitonline.sharepoint.com/:w:/r/sites/HEUGREENGAGE337/Shared%20Documents/WP4%20CO%20enabling%20infrastructure%20and%20interoperable/D4.1%20GREEN%20Engine%20and%20manuals/Academy/resources/ThematicCoExplorationSpec.docx?d=wb2395027626c44cc98dc124e9dc5750b&csf=1&web=1&e=uT1gDq) – this resource is the most important one in this stage since it allows to answer the WHY, WHO, WHAT, WHEN, WHERE, with WHICH and HOW questions associated to the organization and planning of a thematic co-exploration.
 It is designed to compile all the information needed to get started with a thematic co-exploration.
 It gets information from the CONCEPTUALISING and PREPARING phases of the GREENGAGE methodology for Citizen Observatories.